 We are also are launching homelessness accomodation through our Social Bite Village project.

-For more information on Social Bite please watch the following video:
+For more information on Social Bite please watch the following videos:

-The Social Bite story - A blog from our Head of Social Impact Jane Bruce
+The Social Bite story - A blog from our Deputy CEO Jane Bruce

 When Social Bite was launched 5 years ago, Co-Founders Josh Littlejohn and Alice Thompson wanted to set up a social business inspired by the principles of Nobel Peace Prize winner Muhammad Yunus.